 - Expectation of health benefits and vacation time.
 Most full-time employees will expect to be given a certain number of personal or vacation days.
 Increasingly often, the expectation is that employers should pay employees during vacation too.
-Additionally, the federal Affordable Care Act mandates that companies with at least 50 full-time or equivalent employees offer health insurance to at least 95 percent of employees.
-This can mean additional expenses, labor and responsibilities you may not be ready to take on.
+Additionally, the federal Affordable Care Act (ACA) mandates that companies with at least 50 full-time or equivalent employees offer health insurance to at least 95 percent of employees.
+This can mean additional expenses or labor and responsibilities you may not be ready to take on.

 - Payroll taxes and benefits deductions.
 A full-time employee who earns $3,000 per biweekly pay period doesn’t necessarily take home $3,000 because federal and state taxes must be withheld, as well as any premiums the employee must pay towards their benefits.
 Doing so can be an error-prone and tedious process if you don’t use payroll software.
 And if you do start using payroll software, that’s another thing you’ll have to budget for.

 - Overtime pay.
 According to the Fair Labor Standards Act (FLSA), which the federal Department of Labor enforces, employees are entitled to overtime under certain circumstances.
 Non-exempt employees who work more than 40 hours during a given workweek must be paid time-and-a-half for all hours over 40.
-However, some salaried office jobs are exempt from this rule, though almost all hourly employees are non-exempt.
+Some salaried office jobs are exempt from this rule, though almost all hourly employees are non-exempt.